Skip to content

 install packages

-There are sometimes different versions available with different build options as well.
+There are sometimes different versions available with different build options as well, you can use the search function (micromamba search) to get an understanding of what versions and builds are available.

 1